 No wonder why people relapse and go out on a bender.
 The cycle is SO strong once the initial stimulus is there.
 Boundaries?
 Haha, “I know” I should just not respond, but these boundaries don’t have to be used often.
 “I know” I should call my sponsor but it’s 1:00am and I feel ashamed to talk about this.
 I should cut it off but what’s the harm?
 I’m giving so many excuses for my behavior but I really thought I was done with this addiction.
 I was wrong, even after a couple years since acting out, it’s still alive and kicking, waiting for the next “hello”.”

 For anyone suffering from long term addiction, a story like this usually ends up in a relapse and it takes considerable amount of effort to prevent a relapse episode.
 If you have any lingering ex-partners whom you’ve acted out with, you’re never really “in the clear.”
 A life of recovery is a complete lifestyle change.
-And continual monitoring and protecting of your hard-earned life recovering from this addiction is the utmost importance.
+And continual monitoring and protection of your hard-earned life while recovering from this addiction are of the utmost importance.
+That is why it is important to seek help from a Rehab Centre in North Yorkshire to cope with and treat your addiction and to give you proper guidance while you are there.